SNMeans/SNMeans/README.md

 - I am a pro at reciting the alphabet backward, including the "now I know my ABCs" part
 - I have no nerves in my right thumb

+#### About Me:
+I have 10 years of diverse experience in healthcare and research roles prior to transitioning into data science and analytics.
+I specialize in driving data solutions for high-impact projects.
+My recent work includes building graph database backends, streamlining data integration pipelines, and applying AI for modern business logic.
+I am passionate about using data to make an impact especially in industries like healthcare and early education, but making a community impact in any sphere is what's important to me!

+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sumi-nia-means/) | suminmeans@gmail.com